tc39/proposal-ses/README.md

 utility without the other, and so can be proposed separately.
 However, together they have more power than each separately.

-We motivate the Frozen Realm API presented here with a variety of examples.
+We motivate the SES API presented here with a variety of examples.

 ### Status